24 Hours of Le Mans

 LMP1 and LMP2 cars

 There are 4 categories of race car at Le Mans.
-The first two are LMP (Le Mans Prototype) versions are cars designed specifically for endurance racing.
-LMP1 cars use a combination of normally aspirated (fuel and air) and hybrid (energy recovery) engine components.
+The first two are LMP (Le Mans Prototype) versions that are cars designed specifically for endurance racing.
+The LMP1 cars use normally aspirated (fuel and air) engines or normally aspirated combined with hybrid (energy recovery) engine components.
 LMP2 cars use normally aspirated engines only.

 GTE PRO and GTE AM cars